New Boston Historical Society

 1938 map

 A 1938 map of New Boston's "Commercial Agricultural Production" was drawn by someone named "D.W.H." at the Department of Agricultural Economics in Durham, NH.
-Perhaps he or she was a student.
+Perhaps he or she was a student or employed by the Depression-era Works Progress Administration.

 The map shows the relative sizes of herds of cows (orange circles) and flocks of chickens (yellow circles).
 Donated by R. Todd.